graphcommons/hackathons/_posts/2015-08-21-istanbul-yapisal-gazetecilik-en.md

 <img style="float:right; width:300px" src="http://blog.graphcommons.com/wp-content/uploads/2014/12/graphcommons-collaborative-mapping.png">

-#### 1. Network Modelling
+#### 1. Network Modeling

-Expertise of mentors will meet with technical knowledge of the participants during the data modelling process.
+Expertise of mentors will meet with technical knowledge of the participants during the data modeling process.
 This part consists of using pen and paper and identifying main actors and critical material relations within the field in a collective brainstorm.
 Urgent questions and how to answer them will be discussed and designed.

 <img style="float:right; width:300px; margin-top:20px;" src="http://blog.graphcommons.com/wp-content/uploads/2015/08/graph-json-structure.png">

 #### 2. Development of tools

-On the basis of colelctive modelling done in the previous stage, data compilation tools will be developed.
+On the basis of colelctive modeling done in the previous stage, data compilation tools will be developed.
 Participants will work on either **[publication platforms](#yayin-platformlari)** or **[data mining tools](#konular-mentorler-kaynaklar)** that will programtically generate graph data according to the needs.
 First prototypes of the tools are planned to be finalized in the first day of the workshop and be polished in the second day of the hackathon.
 This way we will also find some time to debate what the beta versions should be like, how to improve and further develop these tools.

 <img style="float:right; width:300px;" src="http://blog.graphcommons.com/wp-content/uploads/2015/08/graphcommons-mapping-analysis.png">